crate/crate/docs/general/ddl/sharding.rst

 .. contents::
    :local:

+.. _sharding-intro:

 Introduction
 ============

-Every table partition (see :ref:`partitioned-tables`) is split into a configured number of shards.
+Every :ref:`table partition <partitioned-tables>` is split into a configured number of shards.
 Shards are then distributed across the cluster.
 As nodes are added to the cluster, CrateDB will move shards around to achieve maximum possible distribution.

 ..
 TIP::

    Non-partitioned tables function as a single partition, so non-partitioned tables are still split into the configured number of shards.

 Shards are transparent at the table-level.
 You do not need to know about or think about shards when querying a table.